jb753/turbigen/doc/tutorial.rst

 Tutorial
 ========

-This tutorial walks through writing a new mean-line class and using it to design and simulate a compressor.
+This tutorial walks through writing a new mean-line class in order to design a compressor.

-We first need to install :program:`turbigen`:
+We first need to install :program:`turbigen`, which can be achieved on Linux or macOS with something like these shell commands:

 .. code-block:: console